shradhatx/reference/misc.md

 Must exercise common courtesy and manner
-Must act with a common sense and purpose and extend our utmost consideration and appreciation.
+Culture of collaboration and appreciation; a sense of common goal and purpose ; where team work is aappreciated; no internal competition;
+Language agnostic and even technology agnostic -- some leeway given to encourage creativity